26 August 2015—Attendance Policy: Autumn 2015

 and Computer Use Policy

-From here on, attendance is required.
+From here on, attendance is absolutely required.

 |[b] Late RF|

-I expect regular attendance and participation in class, and anything short of that will result in significant penalties.
+I will expect regular attendance and participation in class, and anything short of that will result in significant penalties.
 I will take attendance during every class session, and students will be expected to be on time and respectful of the length of breaks.
 While this may seem draconian, it is simply meant as a way to create a positive learning environment.

 You are expected to attend every class session during the term.
 Period.
 This is not a policy that “allows” one or two (or three) “misses.”
 Short of significant illness, or a major—catastrophic—event, you must be in class.